You're Not The Hero

 Say you’re talking with an investor, for example.
 You hook the investor by identifying the stress associated with what to buy after selling near the top of the market, which is where we are in the market currently.
 Talk about finding off-market value deals.
 Discuss impressive returns in 1031s.
 This is when the real estate jargon will start popping up, but that’s OK because your prospect knows these are solutions to common problems.

 Step 3: Resolve the Issues

 Finally, you want to show how you can provide solutions.
 You’ve identified external and internal conflicts.
 You’ve described potential ways to overcome these challenges.
 Now, talk to them about their ideal future.
 Discuss how you can help them achieve their ultimate goals.

 You want to close the story loop in a way that gives everyone a happy ending.
 This doesn’t mean being unrealistic — it means delivering your value proposition in a way that leads to a prospect becoming a client.

 Successful prospecting requires work to become the best guide for various heroes on their different journeys.
 You don’t need to have a heart-to-heart conversation with every prospect the minute you shake hands, but changing your perspective on the broker-client relationship will do wonders for building your business.
-You may not be Luke Skywalker, but Yoda isn’t so bad when it comes right down to it.
+You aren’t Luke.
+You aren’t the hero.
+Embrace the role of the guide and watch your business grow.